Teleport

 tsh proxy db --db-user=teleport --tunnel sqlserver

-Read the Database Access GUI Clients guide for how to connect your DB GUI client to the local proxy.
+Read the Database GUI Clients guide for how to connect your DB GUI client to the local proxy.

 To log out of the database and remove credentials: